-- Further classify residential areas as to structure type and density, with the mix of housing structure types and lot sizes resulting in an overall density for the neighborhood consistent with that recommended in the community-level and regional plan. - Identify specific sites for neighborhood parks, schools, and retail and service centers which are recommended on a general-site-location basis in the community-level plan. - Identify environmentally significant areas to be preserved consistent with the community-level plan and regional plan. - Indicate areas to be reserved for stormwater management and utility easements.
+- o Designate future collector and land access street locations and alignments, pedestrian paths and bicycle ways, and, as appropriate, the configuration of individual blocks and lots. - o Further classify residential areas as to structure type and density, with the mix of housing structure types and lot sizes resulting in an overall density for the neighborhood consistent with that recommended in the community-level plan and regional plan. - o Identify specific sites for neighborhood parks, schools, and retail and service centers that are recommended on a general-sitelocation basis in the community-level plan. - o Identify environmentally significant areas to be preserved consistent with the community-level plan and regional plan. - o Indicate areas to be reserved for stormwater management and utility easements.